 We know that many people like to drink a bit over the holidays, but limiting alcohol (and other liquid calories) is one of the best ways to lower the calories of your meals.
 Pure alcohol is about 7 calories per gram (more calories than carbs/protein, a bit less than fat), and most alcoholic drinks have added carbs as well.
+Drinking alcohol also makes it harder to make good choices during your holiday meal.
 If you do decide to drink, drink plenty of water as well.
 Water will help to quench your thirst and keep your stomach full, which may naturally help you drink less alcohol overall.

 Sodas, juices, and other sugary beverages are packed with empty calories.
 Swap out your sodas or juices with water, tea, or other no-calorie beverages.
 Non-alcoholic eggnog or other holiday drinks are still packed with calories, so try to avoid these and focus on your holiday favorite dishes.
 Try a hot cup of holiday tea instead.
 You can use cinnamon sticks or apple slices to add some sweetness and flavor.

 Use smaller plates